Learning from Complex Systems: On the Roles of Entropy and Fisher Information in Pairwise Isotropic Gaussian Markov Random Fields: Expected Fisher Information

-where $\left\| A \right\|_{+}$ is the simple summation of all the entries of matrix $A$ (not to be confused with a matrix norm) and $\otimes$ denotes the Kronecker product.
+where $\left\| A \right\|_{+}$ denotes the summation of all the entries of the matrix $A$ (not to be confused with a matrix norm) and $\otimes$ denotes the Kronecker (tensor) product.
 From an information geometry perspective, the presence of tensor products indicates the intrinsic differential geometry of a manifold in the form of the Riemman curvature tensor \cite{Amari}.

-Following the same methodology, a closed form expression for $\Psi_{\beta}$ can also be obtained using the second derivative of the pseudo-likelihood function.
-Pluging equation \eqref{eq:PL} into \eqref{eq:psi}, leads us to the following expression.
-Note that unlike $\Phi_{\beta}$, $\Psi_{\beta}$ does not depend explicity on $\beta$ (inverse temperature) ($\Phi_{\beta}$ is a quadratic function of the spatial dependence parameter).

-Assuming the observed data as the outcome of a complex system at a given time instant $t$ ($n = 1$), $\Psi_{\beta}$ can be rewritten as:

-Looking at the derived Fisher information expressions we note that a trivial condition for information equality, $\Phi_{\beta} = \Psi_{\beta}$, is $\beta = 0$ and $\sigma_{ij} = 0, \forall j$, which are, essentially, equivalent conditions to express no correlation between the MRF variables.
-Formally, the condition for information equilibrium ($\Phi_{\beta} = \Psi_{\beta}$) is achieved when:
+Note that all the necessary information for computing the Fisher information is somehow encoded in the covariance matrix of the local configuration patterns, $(x_{i} \cup \eta_{i}), i = 1,2,\ldots,n$, as it would be expected in case of Gaussian variables (second-order statistics).
+The same procedure is applied to the type-II expected Fisher information.